 The information in the article record is separated by fields.
 Each field gives one piece of information about the article.
 Some are obvious, like the title and author fields.
 Others that you might not know about can be really helpful.
 For example, the publication type field lets you know if the article is an editorial or a review article or a letter, and as noted earlier, can help you determine what type of evidence an article is.
 You don’t want to bother reading a letter to the editor if you have been charged with finding a systematic review.
 When you see links in an article record, it usually means that you can click on that link to run a search using that criteria.
 For example, clicking on the author’s name will find other articles by that same author.

-As you see above, article records in EBSCOhost show options for retrieving the full text of the article on the left.
-If the article is readily available within the database, you'll see a link to the full text (linked, PDF, or HTML).
+As you see above, article records in EBSCOhost may show options for retrieving the full text of the article.
+If the article is directly linked from the database, you'll see "Linked full text."
+The other option is "Full Text Finder."
+This option uses a link resolver to find the full text from the publisher.
+If both options are available, "Linked full text" will likely open more quickly.

 You will recall from the list of terms shown earlier that interlibrary loan (ILL) is when libraries share resources with one another.
-When you request an article via ILL, we will send the article to you via email as a PDF attachment.
+When you request an article via ILL, when the article is available, you will receive an email with a link to download the article as a PDF.
 We ask that you allow 2-3 business days to receive an article from ILL.
 It may not take that long, but as you can see in the image below, there are several steps involved, so delays are possible.

 You can find more information on interlibrary loan on the library website.